KenanRicky/docker-compose-project/README.md

 <img width="897" height="31" alt="Screenshot from 2025-07-10 16-34-26" src="https://github.com/user-attachments/assets/b210606c-5a7b-44dc-a3e4-500c0c1bbe83" />

-## Uploading the Changes to Github
+## Uploading the Changes to Github.
 i). git status command
 This command will display the state of the working directory, showing the adjusted areas within the directory.
 Screenshot from 2025-07-10 16-45-29
 <img width="894" height="256" alt="Screenshot from 2025-07-10 16-52-41" src="https://github.com/user-attachments/assets/3eb9739d-ad22-446e-af18-d28478900407" />